-We consider that Hockley Heath is a sustainable location for additional housing growth.
-Our Client is concerned regarding the manner in which their site west of Stratford Road, Hockley Heath has been assessed.
+We consider that Hockley Heath is a sustainable location for additional housing growth as it has a sufficient range of services and facilities within the village, including a primary school.
+In addition, there is a bus service to Solihull, Dorridge and Stratford-on-Avon.
+Our Client is concerned regarding the manner in which their site at School Road, Hockley Heath has been assessed.
 If assessed in the same manner as some of the draft allocations in Hockley Heath, this would result in the site being assessed as 'green' and therefore should be included in the draft Plan as an allocation.

 The site is available now and offers a suitable location for development that is achievable.
 It is in an area of high demand for housing with a realistic prospect that housing will be delivered within five years.
 As such this site can be considered deliverable in terms of the definition within the NPPF.
 Development on the site can come forward in a sustainable and high quality manner that could assist in meeting both Solihull's housing needs and the unmet housing needs of Birmingham, as emphasised in the Vision Document.
-This is supported by the identification of the broad area here (Location NS5) as being suitable for large-scale development in the Greater Birmingham HMA Strategic Growth Study.
-Deliverable developments on sites such as this will assist in ensuring a steady supply of housing during the early years of the Local Plan Review, as required by the NPPF.
+This is supported by the identification of the broad area here (Location NS5) as being suitable for large-scale development.
+Deliverable developments on smaller sites such as this will assist in ensuring a steady supply of housing during the early years of the Local Plan Review, as required by the NPPF.